Former peanut company CEO sentenced to 28 years for salmonella outbreak

 “I just hope they ship you all to jail,” Almer said.

-Stewart Parnell’s attorney, Tom Bondurant Jr. vowed to appeal, contending that the sentences were too harsh.
-Under federal rules, the defendants will have to serve at least 85 percent of their sentences before being eligible for parole.

-“Given the ages of these two men, this is a life sentence,” Bondurant said.

-During the trial, prosecutors said the brothers covered up the presence of salmonella in their company’s peanut products for years, even creating fake certificates showing they were uncontaminated despite laboratory results showing otherwise.
+During the seven-week trial last year, prosecutors said the Parnell brothers covered up the presence of salmonella in the company’s peanut products for years, even creating fake certificates showing the products were uncontaminated despite laboratory results showing otherwise.

 “No one thought that the products were unsafe or could harm someone,” said Stewart Parnell’s daughter, Grey Parnell.
 “Dad brought them home to us.
 We all ate it.”

+An official with the Centers for Disease Control and Prevention testified at the trial that the company’s peanut products sickened 714 people in 46 states, including 166 of whom were hospitalized.

-Additional reporting by David Beasley in Atlanta and Letitia Stein in Tampa, Florida; Editing by David Adams, Lisa Shumaker and Sharon Bernstein
+Additional reporting by David Beasley in Atlanta and Letitia Stein in Tampa, Florida; Editing by David Adams and Lisa Shumaker